End Game (2006 film): Filming

 Although set in Washington, D.C., End Game was actually filmed in Spokane as indicated by the end credits, and hinted at by the evergreen fir trees in the background in most outdoor scenes.
 The actual city of Washington appears only in aerial shots.
-Part of End Game was filmed on the campus of Gonzaga University.
+Part of End Game was filmed on the campus of Gonzaga University and Holy Family Hospital.

 Release

 In the first week End Game opened at #20 at rentals chart and earned $1.18 million.